-Denial of passport:
+Denial of Passport:

 Parents who don’t give child support may be unable to get the passport.
 The province directly prevents them from getting and renewing a passport.

-Dismissal from the Military Service:
+Dismissal From the Military Service:

 The parents who are in military services of Canada and unable to give child support can get dismissal from their jobs.

-Imprisonment is basically the last go for the parents who don’t give chid support.
+Imprisonment is basically the last go for the parents who don’t give child support.
 The duration of their imprisonment can vary from jurisdiction to jurisdiction.
 Here you will get released as soon as possible you will be able to pay all the remaining amount of child support.

 These are basically the penalties for not giving child support in Alberta.
 After knowing about these penalties, nobody should show the bravery to no giving child support.

 How to Stop Child Support Payments When the Child Turns 18?